ColorfulSoft/System.AI/README.md

 ## Compiling assembly
 * Download and unzip this repository.
 * Go to Implementation\ and run Compile.bat.
 * All done!
-Now You can take in the implementation\Release torch files.dll, torch.xml, torch.pdb and add them to your project!
+Now You can take torch.dll, torch.xml and torch.pdb from the implementation\Release folder and them to your project!

 ## Check out torch.dll
 On C#: